 - If you would like to synchronize tags from Azure DevOps to Kanbanize, the same tags must be available and assigned to your Kanbanize board.

-- If you would like the synchronize assignees too, the users in both system must have the same usernames.
+- If you would like to synchronize assignees too, the users in both systems must have the same usernames.

 Note: Depending on the setup you need, the integration could be implemented to run from Azure DevOps to Kanbanize and/or from Kanbanize to Azure DevOps.